Mike DiCenso enters his eighth season at Merrimack in 2016 and continues to serve as the offensive line coach.

 DiCenso brought in eight years of coaching experience, including four years at Arlington Catholic High School as the offensive line coach and special teams coordinator.
 He spent 2008 as the co-offensive coordinator at Framingham State, where he coached the first 1,000 yard rusher in program history.
 DiCenso also coached at Curry College in 2007, serving as the defensive backs coach for the NEFC champions.

-A 2002 graduate from Bridgewater State where he played offensive line, DiCenso teaches adapted physical education for the LABBB Collaborative Program in Lexington and currently resides in Lowell with his wife Angela.
+A 2002 graduate from Bridgewater State where he played offensive line, DiCenso teaches adapted physical education for the LABBB Collaborative Program in Lexington and currently resides in North Andover, Massachusetts, with his wife, Angela, and two daughters, Ariana and Gabriella.